wombleton/gitlaw-nz/acts/H/Housing Corporation Act 1974.md

 ##### 3C Communication of the Crown's social objectives

-*   (1) To enable the Corporation to achieve the objective stated in [section 3B(a)][9] and to prepare its statements of intent, the Minister must, at least 2 months before the commencement of each financial year of the Corporation, give it written notice of the Crown's social objectives for the provision of housing and services related to housing by the Corporation.
+*   (1) To enable the Corporation to achieve the objective stated in [section 3B(a)][9] and to prepare or review its statements of intent, the Minister must, at least 3 months before the commencement of each financial year of the Corporation, give it written notice of the Crown's social objectives for the provision of housing and services related to housing by the Corporation.

     (2) Each of the Corporation's statements of intent must state---